jounile/blog/_posts/2019-09-28-pull-request-scraping.markdown

 Now we can plug in the worksheet to our parse method.

 {% highlight python %}
-    def parse_pull_requests(self, worksheet):
+    def parse_pull_requests(worksheet):
 {% endhighlight %}

 Calling the write method of the worksheet will insert each title in the spreadsheet while we loop through the list.
+Provide the row ID as variable i.

 {% highlight python %}
+    i = 0
+    for (title,time) in zip(pull_requests_titles, pull_requests_times):
+        # row, column, item
-    worksheet.write(0, title)
+        worksheet.write(i, 0, title)
+        i += 1
 {% endhighlight %}

 In the end you should close the workbook and call the quit() to stop the scraper.